-Meath fight back to draw with Derry in camogie final
+Derry draw with Meath as Cork win senior final

 Abbye Donnelly and Minogue were on target before Meath were awarded a 43rd minute penalty.

-Gribben kept out Minogue's effort but Derry failed to clear and Lally flicked into the net from a goalmouth scramble.
+Gribben kept out Minogue's effort but Derry failed to clear and Aoibhin Lally flicked into the net from a goalmouth scramble.

 Foley and Ellen Burke split the posts before Minogue levelled the game, but the midfielder missed a last-gasp chance to win it as her long-range free flew wide.